dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 which are not perminant can be summarily & totally defined in terms of those that are permanent.
 Math is such a universal, metaphysical object, which cannot ever change by its nature and from which all other things can be defined.
-Therefore, they are timeless.
+Therefore, these objects that cannot be changed are timeless.
 Our inescapable fates are defined in terms of the intangible and nothing can escape it's reach.

 Unfortunately, many scientists, despite their intelligence or intent to search for truth, completely disregard the metaphysical, as their